Debra D. Mays

 Before- Read/Write/Discuss

-Reading Check Questions
+Reading Check Question

 Before- Quick Write